What Do Birds Do When Their Nest Is Destroyed?

 It’s easy to wonder, what do birds do when their nest is destroyed?
 The truth is that there’s no simple answer.
 It really depends on the species of bird.

-A lot of people have a simple answer to the question, what do birds do when their nests are destroyed?
+A lot of people have a simple answer to the question: what do birds do when their nests are destroyed?
 They believe that the mother bird will just abandon her eggs or babies if humans have even touched the nest.
 However, that isn’t necessarily true.

 People will generally say that a mother bird won’t go back to her eggs if a human being has touched the eggs or nest.
 Supposedly, they’ll reject anything with even the hint of the human scent.

 However, birds typically don’t have a very strong sense of smell.
 They don’t have very sophisticated olfactory nerves, and there are only a few birds that even have the ability to pick up certain scents.
-Most birds can’t tell just by smell that one of their eggs was in a human hand.
+Most birds can’t tell just by smell that one of their eggs is in a human hand.

 Many people believe that you can’t touch a baby bird who’s fallen out of the nest.